THE INTERNATIONAL ASSOCIATION OF POLICE ACADEMIES

 9.1.
 General Council consists of the President, Vice Presidents of the INTERPA and heads of Police Academies (or equivalent training institutions) of each member country.
 The coordination of the studies of General Council is carried out by the Secretariat of the INTERPA.

 10.1.
-Executive Board consists of the President, Vice Presidents of the INTERPA, and 5 (five) representatives from the highest level executives of member institutions.
-The highest level executives of 5 (five) training institutions, which will take place in Executive Board, are elected among the candidates by the majority of votes for 3 (three) years on the basis of voluntariness.
+Executive Board consists of the President, Vice Presidents, Executive Board Members of the INTERPA, including 6 (six) representatives from the highest level executives of member institutions.
+Executive Board members, are elected among the candidates by the majority of votes for 3 (three) years on the basis of voluntariness.

 10.2.
 Executive Board is the approval authority of activities and projects.
 It monitors the execution of the activities by the Secretariat.